ravikiransharvirala/cookbooks-and-guides/Docker/docker-readme.md

 - Private networks to connect between containers

 ### Images
  - You can download existing images from hub.docker.com or
  - You can create your own image from docker file
  - Always tag images in this format **Organization/image-name**

 ### Volumes
 - You can create volumes in containers
 - Volumes are virtual discs to store and share data
 - There are two main varieties of volumes
     - **Persistent** - will be available on the host even when the container goes awsy
     - **Ephemeral** - will be gone once the conatiner goes away
+- They are not part of the image

+### Dockerfile
+ - It is a small program to create an image
+ -

 ### Docker key commands and tags